joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/03/24/pageoneplus/no-corrections-march-24-2025.html

 **Canucks notebook: Daunting math, centre concerns and Thatcher Demko's return**\
-`The Wild Card math is getting tough for the Canucks.
+`The wild-card math is getting tough for the Canucks.
 How a lack of centre depth and Thatcher Demko's return could play out down the stretch`\
 https://nytimes.com/athletic/6225977/2025/03/24/canucks-thatcher-demko-elias-pettersson-injuries/

 **Rockets can take valuable lessons from 'sloppy' home loss to the Nuggets**\